jvazpa/chipnchop/README.md

 ### 💻 Installation

-First of all, you must open the terminal and enter the folder where you want to download this repository.
-In order to get it, you must write in the terminal "git clone https://github.com/jvazpa/chipnchop.git".
-You can find this link in the CODE section of this repository.
+First of all, you must open the terminal and get into the folder where you want to download this repository.
+In order to get it, you must write in the terminal "git clone https://github.com/username/chipnchop.git".
+You can find this link in the CODE green button above.
 Then, you must specify your github account and password and the download will begin.
+That's all!

 ### 🎯 Troubleshooting